-Sales tax is an important part of doing business in Georgia.
+Sales taxes are an important part of doing business in Georgia, particularly when it comes to tangible personal property.
+Sales tax compliance is crucial for retailers in the state, as well as businesses selling online or remotely from out of state to customers in Georgia.
 Sales tax impacts retailers in the state, as well as businesses selling online or remotely from out of state to customers in Georgia.

 What is Georgia Nexus?